aptima-ai/aptima_framework/docs/ten_framework/debugging.md

 # Debugging

-## For Developers of the TEN Framework
+## For Developers of the APTIMA Framework

-If you're using VS Code to develop the TEN framework, there is a `launch.json` file in the TEN framework source tree that provides default debug targets.
+If you're using VS Code to develop the APTIMA framework, there is a `launch.json` file in the APTIMA framework source tree that provides default debug targets.

-## For Users of the TEN Framework
+## For Users of the APTIMA Framework

-If you're using VS Code to develop your own application based on the TEN framework, you can add configurations to your `.vscode/launch.json` file so that you can debug your application with breakpoints and variable inspection whichever programming language (C++/Golang/Python) you are using.
+If you're using VS Code to develop your own application based on the APTIMA framework, you can add configurations to your `.vscode/launch.json` file so that you can debug your application with breakpoints and variable inspection whichever programming language (C++/Golang/Python) you are using.

 ### Debugging in C++ Applications